THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 These Oversized Staterooms are all in the 8A category and there are only eight of them available.
 Some are handicapped accessible.

-The first type of Category 8A Staterooms on the Disney Dream have an L Shaped living and sleeping area and open plan design.
+The first type of Category 8A Staterooms on the Disney Dream has an L Shaped living and sleeping area and open plan design.

 They do not have the privacy curtain that all the other Staterooms have on the ship.